jetbrains-academy/algo-challenges-in-kotlin/Greedy Algorithms/Collecting Signatures/task_template.md

 # Collecting Signatures

 You are responsible for collecting signatures from all tenants in a building.
-For each tenant, you know a period of time when he or she is at home.
+For each tenant, you know a period of time when they are at home.
 You would like to collect all signatures by visiting the building as few times as possible.
 For simplicity, we assume that when you enter the building, you instantly collect the signatures of all tenants that are in the building at that time.

+Let's draw a diagram where each tenant will be represented as a segment of time period when they are available.
+Now we need to solve the following
+problem: find the minimum number of points needed to cover all given segments on a line.

 Try our an <a href="https://discrete-math-puzzles.github.io/puzzles/touch-all-segments/index.html">interactive puzzle</a>
 before solving this programming challenge!